 - a list of Entities.

-- a list of Features and states that can be used to describe those Entities.
+- a list of Features and states or Couplets (for a dichotomous key) that can be used to describe those Entities.

 - a matrix of score data for the Features associated with each of the Entities for the Features.